-- 1. Taken or enrolled in Human Growth and Development and one other education course. - Cumulative grade point average is 2.5 or higher in Education and Content core courses at Waldorf University. - 3.
-Completed English 121 or 106 with a minimum grade of C. - 4.
-Completed Mathematics 101 or higher with a minimum grade of C-. - Passed Praxis Core Academic Skills for Educators Tests (C.A.S.E.) with minimum scores of: Reading-156; Writing-156; Mathematics-137; or a composite score of 450.
-(Students who have taken Praxis I tests: which are no longer offered, need minimum scores of Reading-171; Writing-172; Mathematics-169; or the score of 511.) - 6.
-Satisfactory completion of 10 hours of clinical experience with satisfactory evaluations. - 7.
-Satisfactory Progress Evaluations; any "plan of action" for 1 ratings has been completed. - 8.
-At least 12.5 hours of community service.
+- Taken or enrolled in Human Growth and Development and one other education course. - Cumulative grade point average is 2.5 or higher in Education and Content core courses at Waldorf University. - Completed English 121 or 106 with a minimum grade of C - Completed Mathematics 101 or higher with a minimum grade of C-. - Completed EDU 201 with a minimum grade of C- and EDU 202 with a Pass grade. - Satisfactory completion of 10 hours of clinical experience with satisfactory evaluations. - Satisfactory Progress Evaluations: any "plan of action" for a rating of 1 has been completed. - 8.
+Completed at least 12.5 hours of community service. - Proof of professional liability insurance (membership in ISEA/NEA or PEI has the benefit of liability insurance). - Application materials completed and turned in to the Education Department.